andycranston/pixeldetail/README.md

 will create pixel boxes that are 64 pixels tall.

 You cannot specify a value less than 33 pixels for the `--tall` command line option.

 You can supply both the `--wide` and `--tall` command line options at the same time.

 ## What is this for?

 I would like to say "Art" but I would be lying :-] You can get some quite arty effects though especially when you experiment with the `--wide` and `--tall` command line arguments.

 I actually wrote this so I could take a screen shot, crop it to the part of the screen I was interested in and then "blow up" the image to see the exact pixel layout along with the RGB values.

 ## It is really slow - I mean "S...L...O...W...!"

-Each pixel in the original image is copied 2304 times.
-There might be optimisations to be had here and there but that is just the way it works.
+Each pixel in the original image is copied 2304 times - more if the `--wide` and/or `--tall` command line arguments are used with values greater than 48.
+There might be optimisations to be had here and there but this is just the way the program works.

 Only use it to expand moderately sized images.
 Trying to expand a full high definition screenshot is probably not going to work because it will take a `VERY` long time or the program will run out of memory.

 ---------------------------------------------------

 End of README.md

-The `pixeldetail.py` Python 3 program takes an existing image and produces a new image file which shows every pixel in detail.

-A picture says a thousand words so lets say you have an image three pixels wide and two pixels tall.
-The pixels on the top row are coloured red, green and blue.
-The pixels on the bottom row are black, white and grey.